What Is Paul & the Resurrection of Israel About?

 - “referring to eschatological Israel, including both Jews and northern Israelites” (58).

 Before Jesus ascended to the Father, the disciples asked Jesus, “Is this the time that you restore the kingdom to Israel?”
 (Acts 1:6).
-If Jesus the Messiah came to restore Israel through his death, why hadn’t it happened?
-Yet what happens next?
-The Spirit is given as promised (Acts 2:33, 38) in connection with the new covenant (Ezek 36:26–27; Jer 31:33) so that those who receive the Spirit are God’s people.
+What happens after this is that the Spirit is given as promised (Acts 2:33, 38) in connection with the new covenant (Ezek 36:26–27; Jer 31:33) so that those who receive the Spirit are God’s people.
 So when Gentiles begin to receive the Spirit in Acts 10:44–45, they become sons of Abraham (Gal 3:7, 14).
-Paul was controversial among other Jews because he insisted that “the eschatological hopes of Israel were already being fulfilled through Jesus,” as well as that uncircumcised non-Jews “could be included as full members of the new covenant” (106).

 The Rest—Romans 1, 2, 9–11

 This leads us to the book of Romans, which Staples believes is “a defense of how gentile incorporation in the ekklesia following Israel’s messiah is inextricably linked to Israel’s salvation and is paradoxical proof of God’s faithfulness to Israel” (111).
-For the rest of the book (chs.
-3–7), Staples both surveys and dives deep into Paul’s argument in Romans.

 Chapter 3—the Israel Problem and the Gentiles